thradams/cake/manual.md

 }
 ```

-This will not emmit any warning.
+This will not emit any warning.
 This implementation is not ready yet
 but cake must ensure that there is a path that is 100% sure that the flag
 will be cleared.
-So, in the previous sample the compiler should emmit an
+So, in the previous sample the compiler should emit an
 warning saying the there is static path that clear the flag.

-Having this feature we can ensure that cake has the same garantees of C++
+Having this feature we can ensure that cake has the same guarantees of C++
 destrutors.
 We ensure that is required one function will be called before
 the end of the scope.